erluko/flowgridviz/README.md

 ---

 If [PM2](https://pm2.io) is installed, you can get process management for pcapviz.
-Use `pm2 start pcapviz` instead of `npm start`.
+Use `pm2 start` instead of `npm start`.
 Use `pm2 status` to see process status and `pm2 stop pcapviz` to stop the server.
 This all works particularly well with nginx.

 Acknowledgments
 ===============